kotlin-hands-on/hands-on/Introduction to Coroutines/05_Concurrency.md

 If you don't specify one as an argument, then `async` will use the dispatcher from the outer scope.

 `Dispatchers.Default` represents a shared pool of threads on JVM.
-This pool provides means for parallel execution.
+This pool provides a means for parallel execution.
-It will consist of as many threads as CPU cores available, but still have two threads if there's only one core.
+It consists of as many threads as CPU cores available but still has two threads if there's only one core.

 Modify now the code of the `loadContributorsConcurrent` function so that new coroutines were started on different threads from the common thread pool.